 - Do not attach anything to or lean anything against areas such as the dashboard or steering wheel pad. - These items can become projectiles when SRS driver and front passenger airbags deploy. - Do not attach anything to areas such as the door, windshield glass, side door glass, front and rear pillars, roof side rail or assist grip. - Do not hang coat hangers or other hard objects on the coat hooks.
-All of these items could become projectiles and seriously injure or kill you, should the SRS curtain shield airbag deploy. - Bench type front seat: Do not use a seat accessory, such as a cushion or seat cover, that covers the seat cushion surface. - Do not use seat accessories which cover the parts where the SRS side airbags inflate as they may interfere with inflation of the airbags. - Do not strike or apply significant levels of force to the area of the SRS airbag components (\rightarrow P. 90).
-Doing so can cause the SRS airbags to malfunction. - Do not touch any of the component parts immediately after the SRS airbags have deployed (inflated) as they may be hot. - If breathing becomes difficult after the SRS airbag has deployed, open a door or window to allow fresh air in. or leave the vehicle if it is safe to do so.
+All of these items could become projectiles and seriously injure or kill you, should the SRS curtain shield airbag deploy. - Do not use seat accessories which cover the parts where the SRS side airbags inflate as they may interfere with inflation of the airbags. - Do not strike or apply significant levels of force to the area of the SRS airbag components (\rightarrow P. 83). - Doing so can cause the SRS airbags to malfunction. - Do not touch any of the component parts immediately after the SRS airbags have deployed (inflated) as they may be hot. - If breathing becomes difficult after the SRS airbag has deployed, open a door or window to allow fresh air in, or leave the vehicle if it is safe to do so.
 Wash off any residue as soon as possible to prevent skin irritation. - If the areas where the SRS airbags are stored, such as the steering wheel pad and front and rear pillar garnishes, are damaged or cracked, have them replaced by your Toyota dealer.